 The Portuguese imposed a tough long colonial regime, placing a Sultan against each other.
-But the control over the region was always lusitano precariously, as the coast was for a long period of contention for commercial reasons among Arab peoples and the Portuguese themselves.
+But the Lusitan control over the region was always precariously balanced, since the coast was for a long period the subject of contention for commercial reasons between the Arab populations and the Portuguese themselves.
 The Arabs were able to regain total control on coastal regions in 1720.

 With the invasion of Africa by Europeans, even the mysterious inner regions of Kenya were conquered.
 The companies formed from the various tribes were organized into clans and, although the warrior was a dominant figure, were never large armies.
 No one was able to oppose a tenacious resistance to the Europeans conquerors.